Brunno0/Brunno0/README.md

 - :cactus: This is me, a curious northeasterner who likes technology, jujitsu, coffee, music of all kinds, and good conversation. .

-- 👨‍🎓 <strong> Education:  </strong> Master degeree in Professional and Technological Education and Bachelor's degree in Information Systems </br>
+- 👨‍🎓 <strong> Education:  </strong> Master degree in Professional and Technological Education and Bachelor's degree in Information Systems </br>

 - :alien: <strong> Studying: </strong> </br> I love teaching, now I start a journey as a web developer.II have knowledge in some programming languages and structures.
 Like a Javascript, React.js, Node.js, Typescript, HTML, CSS, AWS, SQL , C#, C and PHP.